oussamahamdaoui/website/README.md

   "telegram": "https://t.me/TestProject"
 }
 ```
-**uuid**: This is the ID.
-Generate a new UUID here https://www.uuidtools.com/v4
+**id**: This is the ID.
+Generate a new one here https://www.uuidtools.com/v4

 **icon**: This is the name of the image file which should be present in `public/ecosystem/icons/`